Menieleven/LITA-PROJECT-2/README.md

   Select Data Range, Choose where to place the pivot table (a new worksheet or in the existing worksheet) Build customize and format the table

-### EXPLORATORY DATA ANALYSIS USIND MICROSOFT EXCEL:
+### EXPLORATORY DATA ANALYSIS USING MICROSOFT EXCEL:

 Summarize the Total Number of Customers by region and  Bar chart representation